 - Trivago gives employees a voice thanks to a customisable Slackbot called Leo to check the pulse of their employees.
 Responses will inform what HR and organisational development teams prioritise.

 - Shopify built an app called Rate My Plate that announces the lunch menu an hour before.
 Rate My Plate also lets employees vote on the tastiness of the meal, data that helps the front-of-house team plan future orders.

 - Canva uses integrated online culture platform Disco so colleagues can give shout-outs to their colleagues.
 Every time someone gives kudos, the app comes up with Canva’s six values that we can attribute their great work to.

 When it comes to setting teams up for success, it’s tempting to focus on the things that will make them more productive in the short term.
 Workplace learning and experimentation, however, is equally important.
 Employees thrive and performance increases when a company becomes a true learning organisation that prioritises professional development.

 Providing opportunities for informal learning and knowledge sharing is also key, especially with new hires.
 A company can save millions in lost productivity by making sure that employees have access to the information they need to do their jobs.

 A positive work environment begins with a collaborative foundation

-Building high-performing teams hinges on the team atmosphere that you cultivate, the physical environment you create, and the relationships you build.
+Building high-performing teams hinges on the culture you cultivate, the hybrid work environment you create, and the relationships you build.

-If you want to retain your best people, you can’t just put them to work; you need to give them something that can often be rare to find: a workplace and work that they find fulfilling.
+If you want to retain your best people, you can’t just put them to work; you need to give them something that can often be rare to find: a Digital HQ that they find fulfilling.